sharn25/Anime-DL-Android-Verison/README.md

 ![screenshot](images/screenshot2.png "screenshot")

+## New Features and changes in v4.1 build 0002
+* Fixed Error while clicking download All button.

 ## New Features and changes in v4.1 build 0001
 * Replaced Source 3 with new one.
 * All sources Refreshed.